-- 16.01.01 A delay in the performance by the Contractor of any obligation under the Contract that is caused by an event that - (a) is beyond the reasonable control of the Contractor, - (b) could not reasonably have been foreseen, - (c) could not reasonably have been prevented by means reasonably available to the Contractor, and - (d) occurred without the fault or neglect of the Contractor, will be considered an "Excusable Delay" if the Contractor
+16.01.01 A delay in the performance by the Contractor of any obligation under the Contract that is caused by an event that:

-- i. advises the Contracting Authority of the occurrence of the delay or of the likelihood of the delay as soon as the Contractor becomes aware of it, - ii. provides for approval to the Contracting Authority within 15 working days of Subparagraph i. a clear work around plan explaining in detail the steps that the Contractor proposes to take in order to minimize the impact of the event causing the delay. - 16.01.02 Any delivery date or other date that is directly affected by an Excusable Delay will be postponed for a reasonable time that will not exceed the duration of the Excusable Delay. - 16.01.03 However, if an Excusable Delay has continued for 30 days or more, the Contracting Authority may, by giving notice in writing to the Contractor, terminate the Contract.
+- (a) is beyond the reasonable control of the Contractor; - (b) could not reasonably have been foreseen; - (c) could not reasonably have been prevented by means reasonably available to the Contractor; and - (d) occurred without the fault or neglect of the Contractor, will be considered an "Excusable Delay" if the Contractor advises the Contracting Authority of the occurrence of the delay or of the likelihood of the delay as soon as the Contractor becomes aware of it. - 16.01.02 Within 15 Business Days of an Excusable Delay, the Contractor must: - (a) provide written notice to the Contracting Authority of all the circumstances relating to such Excusable Delay; and - (b) provide for approval to the Contracting Authority within 15 Business Days a clear work around plan explaining in detail the steps that the Contractor proposes to take in order to minimize the impact of the event causing the delay. - 16.01.03 Any delivery date or other date that is directly affected by an Excusable Delay will be postponed for a reasonable time that will not exceed the duration of the Excusable Delay. - 16.01.04 However, if an Excusable Delay has continued for 30 calendar days or more, the Contracting Authority may, by giving notice in writing to the Contractor, terminate the Contract.
 In such a case, the Parties agree that neither will make any claim against the other for damages, costs, expected profits or any other loss arising out of the termination or the event that contributed to the Excusable Delay.
-The Contractor agrees to repay immediately to Elections Canada the portion of any advance payment that is unliquidated at the date of the termination. - 16.01.04 Unless Elections Canada has caused the delay by failing to meet an obligation under the Contract, Elections Canada will not be responsible for any costs incurred by the Contractor or any of its subcontractors or agents as a result of an Excusable Delay. - 16.01.05 If the Contract is terminated under this Article, the Contracting Authority may require the Contractor to deliver to Elections Canada, in the manner and to the extent directed by the Contracting Authority, any completed parts of the Work not delivered and accepted before the termination and anything that the Contractor has acquired or produced specifically to perform the Contract.
-Elections Canada will pay the Contractor:
+The Contractor agrees to repay immediately to Elections Canada the portion of any advance payment that is unliquidated at the date of the termination. - 16.01.05 Unless Elections Canada has caused the delay by failing to meet an obligation under the Contract, Elections Canada will not be responsible for any costs incurred by the Contractor or any of its subcontractors or agents as a result of an Excusable Delay. - 16.01.06 If the Contract is terminated under this Article, the Contracting Authority may require the Contractor to deliver to Elections Canada, in the manner and to the extent directed by the Contracting Authority, any completed parts of the Work not delivered and accepted before the termination and anything that the Contractor has acquired or produced specifically to perform the Contract.
+Elections Canada will pay the Contractor: - (a) the value, of all completed parts of the Work delivered to and accepted by Elections Canada, based on the Contract Price, including the proportionate part of the Contractor's profit or fee included in the Contract Price; and

-- (a) the value, of all completed parts of the Work delivered to and accepted by Elections Canada, based on the Contract Price, including the proportionate part of the Contractor's profit or fee included in the Contract Price; and - (b) the Cost to the Contractor that Elections Canada considers reasonable in respect of anything else delivered to and accepted by Elections Canada.
+(b) the Cost to the Contractor that Elections Canada considers reasonable in respect of anything else delivered to and accepted by Elections Canada.